asheroto/Microsoft-Exchange-Memory-Limits/README.md

 By default, Exchange will just consume your entire computer's memory for cache purposes.
 Depending on how many users you have, and what your server is used for, or how much memory you have, this can become a real pain.

-Normally to change the cache settings you have to go into ADSI Edit, go through a long rabbit hole of clicking, then changing pamemoryeters, doing some math depending on the page file size, BLAH.
+Normally to change the cache settings you have to go into ADSI Edit, go through a long rabbit hole of clicking, then changing parameters, doing some math depending on the page file size, BLAH.

 ---